Rakeela/dragora-notes/envs100.md

  - Draft week 9 discussion post - Air Pollution (Due March 2, 2921)
    - [[envs100disc9-AirPollution]]
  - "Detox Me" self-surveillance diet
    - This is going to result in reporting a lot of Huel products, currently.
-I'm excited to try new things, but Huel appears to be a dreadful food-like substance.
+I started consuming it yesterday and I'm planning to consume little or nothing else today and tomorrow.
+This is not an entirely accurate window into my diet that I'll be handing in to my teacher, as I don't think I'll be continuing with Huel for the long-term; I'm excited to try new things, but Huel thus far appears to be a dreadful food-like substance.

 Course Outcomes:
 · Demonstrate the importance of using critical thinking and the scientific method to understand how human activities affect the limited resources of our planet.